bapril/cfa_635/README.md

-# CFA-635 Event driven meny system
+# CFA-635 Event driven menu system

 Early commit of a CFA 635 library for python.
 The goal is to create a fully event-driven menu system that's simple to use and powerful.